 Carl C. Anthony

 Anthony edited and published the first environmental justice periodical, Race, Poverty and the Environment Journal, with his colleague Luke Cole.
-Among his recent publications is The Earth, the City, and the Hidden Narrative of Race (New Village Press, 2017).
+He explains his philosophies and tells the story of his life’s work in The Earth, the City, and the Hidden Narrative of Race (New Village Press, 2017).

 Anthony and Dr. Paloma Pavel co-founded and co-direct Breakthrough Communities, a project dedicated to building multiracial leadership for sustainable communities in California and the rest of the nation.
-He and Pavel are currently visiting faculty at UC Davis’s Center for Regional Change.
-He lives in Berkeley, California.
+He and Dr. Pavel were visiting faculty at UC Davis’s Center for Regional Change.
+He lived primarily in Berkeley, California.